Embedded database: SQLite

 SQLite is a software library that implements a self-contained, server-less, zero-configuration, transactional SQL database engine.
 SQLite is the most widely deployed SQL database engine in the world.
 The source code, chiefly C, for SQLite is in the public domain.
 It includes both a native C library and a simple command line client for its database.
 It's included in several operating systems; among them are Android, FreeBSD, iOS, OS X and Windows 10.
+It's also used by Chromium web browser and derivatives.

 SQL Server Compact

-SQL Server Compact is an embedded database by Microsoft with wide variety of features like multi-process connections, T-SQL, ADO.NET Sync Services to sync with any back end database, Merge Replication with SQL Server, Programming API: LINQ to SQL, LINQ to Entities, ADO.NET.
+SQL Server Compact is an embedded database by Microsoft with wide variety of features like multi-process connections, T-SQL, ADO.NET Sync Services to sync with any back-end database, Merge Replication with SQL Server, Programming API: LINQ to SQL, LINQ to Entities, ADO.NET.
 The product runs on both Desktop and Mobile Windows platforms.
 It has been in the market for long time, used by many enterprises in production software (Case Studies).
 The product went through multiple re-brandings and was known with multiple names like: SQL CE, SQL Server CE, SQL Server Mobile, SQL Mobile.